einpraegsam/playground/readme.md

 # TYPO3 instance for your training session

-Welcome to your individual training for extension development in TYPO3
+Welcome to your individual training and consulting for TYPO3 integration and extension development **Daniel**.

 ## Contact